davidlee80/spirv/README.md

 At the highest level, one can operate on complete modules:
-They can be load or save and verified to be correct.
+They can be loaded, saved and verified to be correct.

 	module, err := spirv.Load(r)
 	...